MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/cost.md

 ## Other costs

 Each cloud service has a dynamic IP address.
 Each distinct CMG uses a new dynamic IP address.
-Adding additional VMs per CMG doesn't increase these addresses.
+Adding other VMs per CMG doesn't increase these addresses.

 If you get a CMG server authentication certificate from a public provider, there's generally a cost associated with this certificate.
 For more information, see [CMG server authentication certificate](server-auth-cert.md).